Tishleric/uikitxv2/memory-bank/progress.md

   - Extended WAIT_FOR_CELL_RENDERING from 20.0 to 40.0 seconds
   - Increased WAIT_FOR_COPY_OPERATION from 0.2 to 0.5 seconds
   - Improves reliability of data copying before browser window closes

+## Completed Tasks

+- Improved docstring consistency throughout the codebase [May 10, 2025]
+  - Added comprehensive Google-style docstrings to all functions and classes
+  - Standardized docstring format across all modules
+  - Focused on decorator modules, components, and utility functions
+  - No functional code changes were made during this task

+# Progress Tracking

+## Completed Items

+1. Initial repo structure and documentation
+2. Abstraction design of BaseComponent
+3. Component implementations: Button, ComboBox, DataTable, Graph, Grid, ListBox, RadioButton, Tabs
+4. Decorator implementations: TraceTime, TraceCloser, TraceCpu, TraceMemory
+5. Logging configuration and SQLite handler
+6. Demo application showcasing component usage
+7. Unit tests for components and decorators
+8. Dashboard application for PricingMonkey automation
+9. Dashboard logs view with flow trace and performance data tables
+10. Added "Empty Table" button to clear log data from the database tables

+## In Progress

+1. Integration tests for multiple decorators working together
+2. Additional UI components
+3. Performance benchmarks for the logging system

+## Known Issues

+1. Large log tables can cause performance issues over time - added "Empty Table" button to address this

+## For Investigation

+1. Potential memory leak in TraceCpu when used with long-running functions
+2. Plotly theme integration issues in dark mode

+## Next Tasks

+1. Complete integration tests
+2. Add more comprehensive dashboard examples
+3. Improve error handling in decorators